abhishektripathi24/platform-setup/elasticsearch/README.md

     -Xmx2g
    ```

-8. Start the process
+8. Start the process on each server
     ```bash
     ./bin/elasticsearch
     ```

-9. If you linux distro supports systemd, you can supervise elasticsearch-server process under it.
+9. If your linux distro supports systemd, you can supervise elasticsearch-server process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 ## Misc
 1. Data migration from another elasticsearch cluster - [ref](https://www.elastic.co/guide/en/cloud/current/ec-migrate-data.html)